 Strengthening Muscles in the Back

-This activation requires drawing the belly button toward your spine when laying on you back.
+This activation requires drawing the belly button toward your spine when lying on you back.
 To palpate for proper activation of the transverse abdominis, place two fingers on the front of your hip bone and then move two fingers length toward the belly button and push deep while gently drawing in your belly button.